 - Performing other duties as assigned.

-- College student with an interest in the arts or events management.
+- An interest in the arts or events management.

 - Excellent communication and writing skills.